beechit/TYPO3_Welcome/README.md

 Adjust the logo of the  introduction package
 --------------------------------------------

-In the introduction pacakge the logo is made configurable by TypoScript, to adjust this logo and logo properties (height/width/alt) we need to override the constants so that the correct file to our logo is used.
+In the introduction pacakge the logo is configurable by TypoScript, to adjust the logo and logo properties (height/width/alt) we need to override the constants so that the another file to our logo is used.
 If you look into the `constants.txt` of the extension bootstrap package you see the following information :

     page {
         logo {